clowdhaus/terraform-aws-vpc-v5/README.md

 ## TODOs

+- Network firewall
+  - Allow users to use in standalone mode for RAM sharing (i.e. - not create firewall/logging config but create rule group and/or policy)
+  - This won't get split out like the DNS firewall due to subnet mapping
+    - Consider supporting both resources in both places - sub-modules will need to be standalone
 - Align conventions
   - ✅ `cidr_block` -> `ipv4_cidr_block` to compliment `ipv6_cidr_block`
+    - Except for `ipam` where resources use the pairing of `cidr` and `address_family` (down to AWS provider/API)
   - ✅ default routes vs custom routes
   - ✅ default NACLs vs custom NACLs